California Court of Appeals Affirms Life Without Parole Sentence for Young Adult Offender

 Recognizing that he did not fall under either category, Joseph argued that his exclusion from the statute violated his constitutional right to equal protection.
-He contended that he was similarly situated to young adults serving non-LWOP sentences and to all juvenile offenders given current knowledge of brain development.
+He contended that given current knowledge of brain development, he was similarly situated to young adults serving non-LWOP sentences and to all juvenile offenders.
 Differentiating young adults serving LWOP sentences from these groups, he argued, was not rationally related to a legitimate government interest.

 LWOP sentences, the court noted, are reserved for crimes deemed “so morally depraved and so injurious as to warrant a sentence that carries no hope for release.”
-The Legislature therefore could have rationally concluded that young adults who commit these offenses are more culpable despite not being fully mature.
+The legislature could have rationally concluded that young adults who commit these offenses are more culpable despite not being fully mature.

-Key Words: California, LWOP, young adult, juvenile, equal protection, youth offender
+Keywords: California, LWOP, young adult, juvenile, equal protection, adolescent brain, youth offender